wmedrano/fizz/site/zig-api.md

 nav_order: 1
 ---

+{: .todo}
-- TODO: Tag a 0.1.0 Fizz release and figure out how to use modules.
+> Tag a 0.1.0 Fizz release and document how to use it as a module.

 # Zig API